IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The pre-requisites for this use case are:

--   The User has established a relationship with both the Authentication and Authorization services.
-Note that this profile only specifies the Authorization transactions.
+-   The User has established a relationship with the Authorization services.

 -   The resource service has agreed to recognize this Authorization service.
 This can be easier than establishing and maintaining their